mfaani/mfaani/content/posts/interviewing/dynamic-programming/the-effect-of-direction-on-recursion-and-understanding-code/index.md

 ## Acknowlegements

-Special thanks to [Tim Vermeulen](https://github.com/timvermeulen) for answering dozes of my questions so I was able to put this post together and [Maks Verner](https://stackoverflow.com/users/9651461/maks-verver) for writing [this post](https://stackoverflow.com/a/77560704/5175709)
+Special thanks to [Tim Vermeulen](https://github.com/timvermeulen) for answering dozens of my questions so I was able to put this post together and [Maks Verner](https://stackoverflow.com/users/9651461/maks-verver) for writing [this post](https://stackoverflow.com/a/77560704/5175709)